French lawmakers have proposed a hijab ban in competitive sports. The impact on women could be devastating. - KESQ

 “Excuses of ‘we want laïcité and we want secularism’ — they’re really a shield, because they don’t apply fairly to the men performing crosses before they step onto the pitch,” Shireen Ahmed, senior contributor with CBC Sports, told CNN.

 “They don’t apply to footballers who do that, even within the French league.
-So where are the rules about this, where you know, half the Paris Saint-Germain F.C. does it [making the sign of the cross] before they step onto the pitch.
+So where are the rules about this, where half the Paris Saint-Germain F.C. does it [making the sign of the cross] before they step onto the pitch.
 Where’s the consistency here?” she said.
-“It’s a deliberate exclusion,” she said.
+“It’s a deliberate exclusion.”

 Cadene said the new amendment does not include gestures, which shows its objective is “political and only targets the veil.”